 Not intended as a substitute for the provided Patient System Handbook or the Patient Trial Handbook.
 The contents of the handbooks must be fully understood before using your Precision System.

-Indications for Use.
-The Precision Spectra™ Spinal Cord Stimulator System (Precision Spectra System) is indicated as an aid in the management of chronic intractable pain of the trunk and/or limbs, including unilateral or bilateral pain associated with the following: failed back surgery syndrome, intractable low back pain, and leg pain.
+The Boston Scientific Spinal Cord Stimulator Systems are indicated as an aid in the management of chronic intractable pain of the trunk and/or limbs including unilateral or bilateral pain associated with the following: failed back surgery syndrome, Complex Regional Pain Syndrome (CRPS) Types I and II, intractable low back pain and leg pain.

 Patients contraindicated for permanent SCS therapy are those who: